Garmelon/PFERD/CONFIG.md

 - `username`: The username.
 (Optional)
 - `password`: The password.
 (Optional)

+### The `keyring` authenticator

+This authenticator uses the system keyring to store passwords.
+The username can be set directly in the config file.
+If the username is not specified, the user is prompted via the terminal.
+If the keyring contains no entry or the entry is incorrect, the user is prompted for a password via the terminal and the password is stored in the keyring.

+- `username`: The username.
+(Optional)
+- `keyring_name`: The service name PFERD uses for storing credentials.
+(Default:
+  `PFERD`)

 ### The `tfa` authenticator

 This authenticator prompts the user on the console for a two-factor authentication token.
 The token is provided as password and it is not cached.
 This authenticator does not support usernames.

-### The `keyring` authenticator

-This authenticator uses the system keyring to store passwords.
-It expects a username in the config and will prompt *once* for the password.
-After that it receives the password from the system keyring.

-- `username`: The username.
-(Required)
-- `keyring_name`: The service name PFERD uses for storing credentials.
-(Optional)

 ## Transformation rules